BlueAcornInc/aio-commerce-bazaarvoice/docs/installation.md

 ## 💳 Frontend Integration

-To complete the BazaarVoice OOPE setup, you must integrate the Adobe Commerce Storefront/EDS blocks into the merchant store.
+To complete the Bazaarvoice OOPE setup, you must integrate the Adobe Commerce Storefront/EDS blocks into the merchant store.
 These blocks are tracked with the merchant storefront code repository.

 Introducing these blocks are installed by copying the `blocks` directory from the block collection, which is a public repo with the block files available for a developer to bring to the merchant storefront.
 These files must be paired with these runtime actions (the "app") to complete the setup.

 ### 🔗 Integration Instructions

-We have already implemented BazaarVoice integration using blocks in the EDS storefront reference repository.
+We have already implemented Bazaarvoice integration using blocks in the EDS storefront reference repository.

 👉 To set up the frontend integration, follow the instructions in the `DROPINS.md` file of the EDS storefront: